SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 ### Step 2: Discovering Concerns and Questions

-Use the red 🟥 sticky notes.

-Place the red 🟥sticky on corresponding domain events when a concern or question is raised.
+Use the red 🟥 sticky notes on corresponding domain events when a concern or question is raised.

 This will make it clear to participants that not everyone is aligned and will prompt further discussions until everyone is aligned.